Looking for more in Author Directory?

 Miranda Moore's headshot

-Miranda is award-winning author of the contemporary YA novel, A Beautiful, Terrible Thing, for which she won the DFB & Arvon Search for a Storyteller Competition 2024.
-She also won the Wells Festival of Literature Book for Children 2023.
-She works as a Royal Literary Fund Fellow, helping students with their writing.
-She also works as a freelance editor and writing coach.
+Miranda is author of the contemporary YA novel, A Beautiful, Terrible Thing, for which she won the DFB & Arvon Search for a Storyteller Competition 2024.
+The novel, which explores grief, love and atonement, was shortlisted for the Southern Schools Book Award 2027 and the McKitterick Prize 2026.
+She also won the Wells Festival of Literature Book for Children 2023 for a different manuscript.
+She is an advisory fellow with the Royal Literary Fund.
+She also writes non-fiction and works as a freelance editor and writing coach.
 Her background is in journalism.

-She most enjoys Q&A/panel-type events or delivering small events to keen readers.
-She also enjoys working with people on any aspect of writing craft/creative writing.
-She prefers a more informal, relaxed style of event where she can really connect with the audience.
-She thinks young people are brilliant and loves to interact with people of all ages and engage in lively, philosophical discussion.
+She most enjoys Q&A or panel events, chairing, or delivering small events to keen readers.
+She also enjoys working with people on any aspect of writing craft.
+She prefers a more informal, relaxed style of event where she can really connect with the audience, or she can deliver a short and inspiring keynote speech.
+She loves to interact with people of all ages and engage in lively, philosophical discussion.

 Local authorities will visit